 - Face-to-face classes can often be expensive.

-Dog grooming courses that you can find online range from videos and books to a series of online lessons with demonstrations.
-They all focus on teaching you how to become a dog groomer; but they also provide tips for the pet owner on how to groom your own dog at home.
+Dog grooming courses that you can find online often include written material packed under each lesson as well as groomer demonstrations via videos.
+They all focus on teaching you how to become a dog groomer; but they also provide tips for the student wishing to start his/her own grooming business.
 Most offer a certificate on completion and advice on how to become certified if that is your goal.

-The advantages of doing a course that does not involve face-to-face classes include the following:
+The advantages of doing an online pet grooming course that does not involve face-to-face classes include the following:

-- You can work through the lessons at your own pace.
+- You can work through the material, when you choose, at your own pace.